Olabisi-1/CAPSTONE_DATA_ANALYSIS_PROJECT/README.md

 •	Excel: For data exploration, summary reports, and calculations.

-•	MYSQL Server: Data querying and insight extraction.
+•	MYSQL Server: Structured Query Language for Data querying and insight extraction.

 •	Power BI: Visualization of findings.